animate-css/animate.css/README.md

 ### Slow, Slower, Fast, and Faster Class

-It's possible to control the speed of the animation by adding these classes, as a sample below:
+It is possible to control the speed of the animation by adding these classes, as a sample below:

 ```html
 <div class="animated bounce faster">Example</div>